 With MC and circular needles, cast on 48 (56, 64, 72) stitches.

-I used a Long Tail Tubular Cast On, because it’s nice and stretchy, but a basic Long Tail Cast On would also do!
+I used a Long Tail Tubular Cast On, because it’s nice and stretchy, but a basic Long Tail Cast On would also be beautiful (and less complicated)!
 If you do a Long Tail Tubular Cast On, be sure to work the Foundation Rows before joining in the round (they are described both in our tutorial and below).

 IF YOU DID A LONG TAIL TUBULAR CAST ON…